pradyumnac/NewsLauncher/README.md

 - ⚡ **Offline Support** — Works offline via Service Worker.
 - 📱 **Installable PWA** — Add to your phone or desktop like an app.
 - 🌐 **Responsive Design** — Works on all screen sizes.
+- 🪶 **Lightweight** - Performance optimised for all screen sizes.
+Optimised with Lighthouse
+- 🕵 **Privacy Friendly** - Data never leaves your servers

 ---